abcagency/gatsby-source-airtable-next/README.md

 ## How to install

-`npm install gatsby-source-airtable-next`
+`npm install @abcagency/gatsby-source-airtable-next`

 or

-`yarn add gatsby-source-airtable-next`
+`yarn add @abcagency/gatsby-source-airtable-next`

 ## How to use